shaedmg/haikyu-team-builder/README_TypeScript.md

 # Haikyu Flight High Team Builder - TypeScript Version

-Interactive team builder for Haikyu!! volleyball positions inspired by the anime/manga, now built with TypeScript for better type safety and maintainability.
+🏐 **Interactive volleyball team builder for Haikyu Flight High characters with TypeScript support!**

+## 🚀 Recent Migration to TypeScript

+This project has been completely migrated from JavaScript to TypeScript with modern architecture and type safety.

 ## 🏐 Features